nateslagter/EstateVault/Design/DomainModel.md

 - A page that allows the user to browse/upload/delete/preview/download/rename files that pertain to their estate that are neccesary for the user.

 ### Access Control
-- Access control allows the user to choose who will be able to view and not view a document in their vault
+- Access control allows the user to choose a person from their contacts to grant access to view a document in their vault

 ### Upload/Delete Documents
-- The ability for the user to upload a file they need, or delete a file that is no longer needed.
+- The user can upload a file they need, or delete a file that is no longer needed.